How to Landscape Your Front Yard: A Beginner's Guide

 Design a Layout Plan

 A solid layout plan is a key part of creating a front yard that's both attractive and practical.
 Start with a simple sketch of your space, including existing structures and where you'd like to place new elements such as walkways, plants, or decorative features.
 Your design should support the natural flow of movement, ensuring that paths feel intuitive and useful.
 Use focal points such as a tree, sculpture, or small seating area to give your landscape visual interest.
 Consider symmetry and balance when arranging elements, and leave room for plants to grow.
-A well-planned layout helps the entire space feel intentional and cohesive from every angle.
+A well-planned layout helps the entire space feel intentional and cohesive from every angle, especially when handled through a full

 Choose the Right Plants